mgleavitt/second-brain-proto/README.md

 ### 3. Test Documents

-The prototype includes three test documents:
+The prototype includes test documents in the `documents/` directory and extensive course materials in the `classes/` directory.

-- `documents/cs229_optimization.txt` - Gradient descent and optimization techniques
-- `documents/cs221_search.txt` - A* search and heuristic functions
-- `documents/paper_transformers.txt` - Attention mechanisms and transformers

 ## Usage